 Independent contractors and consultants take on many of the same risks as bigger businesses, but with fewer assets to pay for a costly lawsuit or injury.
 Business insurance can pay for medical bills, attorney's fees, and expensive repairs that you might otherwise have to pay for out of pocket.

-Additionally, you may need insurance or a bond to sign a commercial lease, qualify for a loan, or fulfill the terms of a contract.
-Other policies like tech E&O are also crucial, as they can pay for legal costs if a client blames your edtech company for financial losses or a data breach.
+Other policies, like tech E&O, are also crucial, as they can cover legal costs if a client blames your edtech company for financial losses or a data breach.

 There are two kinds of cyber insurance, both equally important for edtech businesses: